BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

     type: FeaturedItemsSection
 socialImage: /images/SOLAROW (1).png
 metaTitle: Home
-metaDescription: Get the new PowerBank
+metaDescription: 'Get the new PowerBank and '
 ---